malcolmbarrett/malco.io/content/authors/malcolm-barrett/_index.md

 authors:
 - admin
 bio: |
   I am a data scientist, an R developer, and an epidemiologist.
 My work in public health has spanned on-ground clinical education and research for clinical and cohort studies.
-Previously, I was an intern at RStudio, and I served two years in AmeriCorps at federally-qualified health centers in Michigan and New York City.
+Previously, I was an intern at RStudio, and I served two years in AmeriCorps at federally-qualified health centers in Michigan and New York City. </br></br><iframe src="https://github.com/sponsors/malcolmbarrett/button" title="Sponsor malcolmbarrett" height="35" width="116" style="border: 0;"></iframe></br>
 education:
   courses:
   - course: PhD in Epidemiology